birmansahil/learning-go/readme.md

 Numeric constants are high-precision values.
 An untyped constant will take the type of its value.

+**For Loop**
+Go only has one looping construct, the “for” loop.

+The basic “for” loop has three components:

+1. The init statement - executed before the first iteration
+2. The conditional statement - evaluated before every iteration
+3. The post statement - executed at the end of every iteration

+Note: Unlike other programming languages no parenthesis surround the three components of “for” statement but the braces {} are always required.

+The init and post statements are optional.

+For is Go’s while - At that point you can drop the semicolons

+If you omit the loop condition it loops forever, so an infinite loop is compactly expressed.

 **Others**

 %T - Shows the type of the variable